CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Platform-Appliance/_index.md

 weight: 141
 toc: 4
 ---
-The first step in upgrading your NetQ 2.4.x installation to NetQ 3.0.0 is to upgrade your NetQ appliance(s) or VM(s).
-This topic describes how to upgrade this for both on-premises and cloud deployments.
+The first step in upgrading your NetQ 2.4.x installation to NetQ 3.0.0 is to upgrade either the NetQ Platform software running on your NetQ On-premises Appliance(s) or VM(s), or the NetQ Collector software running on your NetQ Cloud Appliance(s) or VM(s).

 ## Prepare for Upgrade

-Two important steps are required to prepare for upgrade of your NetQ Platform:
+Two important steps are required to prepare for upgrade of your NetQ software:

 - Download the necessary software tarballs
-- Update the Debian packages on physical server and VMs
+- Update the Debian packages on Appliance(s) and VM(s)

 Optionally, you can choose to back up your NetQ Data before performing the upgrade.